The Emergence of the Chief Artificial Intelligence Officer

 The Chief Artificial Intelligence Officer role is fast becoming a new fixture in the C-suite, responsible for setting the AI agenda.
 New research from Foundry finds that 11% of midsize to large organisations have already designated individuals in the role, and another 21% of organisations are actively seeking one.

-What is a Chief AI Officer?
+What is a Chief Artificial Intelligence Officer?

 A Chief AI Officer is a senior IT executive who is responsible for setting a company's overall AI strategy, including the design, development, and implementation of artificial intelligence technologies.
 A typical candidate is someone who has a proven track record of leading successful AI programs and a vision for transforming the organisation with AI.
 Candidates for the CAIO role are typically mandated to modernise processes with AI, ensuring that AI is used with ethics and governance in mind and in building an AI-first culture.